 And he’s done enough this year to cement a spot as the third-best point guard in the NBA.

 For a majority of NBA history, Oscar Robertson was the only player to average a triple double in a season.
-In the past three years, Russell Westbrook has done it three times.
-This past year, Westbrook averaged 22.9 points, 10.7 assists, and 11.1 rebounds per game.
+In the span of three years, Russell Westbrook did it three times.
+In the 2018-19 season, Westbrook averaged 22.9 points, 10.7 assists, and 11.1 rebounds per game.
 He led the league in assists for the second straight season, and though his scoring numbers have dipped, let’s not forget he’s been a two-time scoring champ in the past.

-This past season, Westbrook continued to astound with the second-ever 20-20-20 triple-double.
-Against the Los Angeles Lakers in April, Westbrook complied an otherworldly stat line of 20 points, 20 rebounds, and 21 assists.
+In that same season, against the Los Angeles Lakers in April, Westbrook compiled an otherworldly stat line of 20 points, 20 rebounds, and 21 assists.

 His relentless motor and ability to get going downhill puts immense pressure on an opposing defense.
 Westbrook averaged 18.4 drives per game this year, which ranked third in the NBA.
 He’ll continue his unending quest to get to the rim with force in Houston, as he teams up with fellow MVP and former teammate James Harden.